Victoria Beckham: Power and influence

-In 2007, it was reported that Beckham was the 52nd richest woman in Britain and the 19th richest person in Britain with husband David, with an estimated joint wealth of £112 million ($225 million).
+In 2007, Beckham was the 52nd richest woman in Britain and the 19th richest person in Britain along with her husband David, with an estimated joint wealth of £112 million ($225 million).
 According to The Guardian, Beckham Ventures, a company linked to the Victoria Beckham fashion business, was the best performing brand in the family's three businesses in 2012, coming close to matching turnover in a sister company that promotes the David Beckham brand.

-In 2010, Beckhams's charity work with Save the Children earned her a nomination for the Do Something With Style Award, an awards show, produced by VH1.
-She is a patron of the Elton John AIDS Foundation.
+In 2010, Beckhams's charity work with Save the Children was nominated for the Do Something With Style Award, an awards show, produced by VH1.
+She is an International Goodwill Ambassador for UNAIDS and a patron of the Elton John AIDS Foundation.
 Beckham promotes faux/synthetic furs.
-Her stand against the fur industry generated praise from animal rights organisations, including PETA.
-Beckham has stated that she is "supportive of its [PETA's] high-profile anti-fur campaigns," and pledged "never to work with fur in any of her own fashion collections".
+Her stand against the fur industry generated praise from animal rights organizations, including PETA; Beckham has stated that she is "supportive of its [PETA's] high-profile anti-fur campaigns", and pledged "never to work with fur in any of her own fashion collections".
 In February 2013, she was assessed as one of the 100 most powerful women in the UK in the fashion category by Woman's Hour on BBC Radio 4.
 In 2014, Beckham joined the Ban Bossy campaign as a spokesperson advocating leadership roles for girls.

 Beckham was appointed Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours for services to the fashion industry.
 She stated she was "delighted and humbled for the recognition," which her husband also received in 2003.
 However, as recipients of honours are sworn to secrecy, and Beckham had announced her honour before the 2017 New Year Honours' official publication, she was criticised for the "betrayal of etiquette" by the Conservative MP Peter Bone.

 Personal life

 Beckham was engaged to electrician Mark Wood with whom she was in a relationship from 1988 to 1994.
 She then had a relationship with Canadian actor Corey Haim in 1995, which ended on mutual terms.
+She collects handbags, and owns over 100 Birkin bags, made by Hermès, including a £100,000 pink one.
+The full collection is estimated to be worth more than £1.5 million.

+Marriage and children

-In early 1997, she started dating footballer David Beckham after they met at a charity football match; prior to this he had watched her music videos and commented to teammates that he was attracted to her, but had been overcome with shyness when they were first introduced.
+In early 1997 she started dating footballer David Beckham, after they met at a charity football match; prior to this he had watched her music videos and commented to teammates that he was attracted to her, but had been overcome with shyness when they were first introduced.
 A few months earlier, Victoria had also expressed a wish to meet David during a Spice Girls football photo session (by chance, she wore the kit of his club Manchester United for the feature as the group's manager was a supporter).
 Of their initial meeting, she said, "I didn't really know who he was.
 I was never into football."
+Initially, they kept their relationship out of the public eye.
 The couple announced their engagement in 1998 and were dubbed "Posh and Becks" by the media.

-She collects handbags, and owns over 100 Birkin bags, made by Hermès, which are widely considered the most valuable and sought-after, including a £100,000 shocking pink one.
-The full collection is estimated to be worth more than £1.5 million.